 The Daniel Guggenheim Building

-For more than a decade, GT-AE has been ranked in the top 5 nationally for undergraduate and graduate aerospace programs by US News and World Report.
-In 2014, those rankings placed AE's undergraduate and graduate programs at 2 and 5 respectively.
+For more than a decade, GT-AE has been ranked in the top 5 nationally for undergraduate and graduate aerospace programs by U.S. News and World Report.
+In 2022, those rankings placed AE's undergraduate and graduate programs at 1 and 4 respectively.

 Other rankings have similarly lauded GT-AE's academic rigor, research, and commitment to the field.
 The School has earned this enviable position by maintaining a culture that elevates demanding coursework, inspirational teaching, meticulous scholarship, and ground-breaking research.
 These elements are deeply engrained in our history.

 The Guggenheim legacy

 That history took root on March 3, 1930 when a $300,000 grant from the Daniel Guggenheim Fund for the Promotion of Aeronautics, Inc., allowed Georgia Tech (then called the The Georgia School of Technology) to establish the Daniel Guggenheim School of Aeronautics.

 The Guggenheim grant to Georgia Tech was the third largest of the seven grants made to establish centers for aeronautical research at seven institutions across the country.
 It was also the final grant made.

 Of the total amount of the grant, $91,088 was for the cost of the present building, $41,829 was for equipment, apparatus, and general maintenance, and $150,213 was invested in endowment bonds.
 Under the provisions of a prior agreement with the State of Georgia, Fulton County, and the City of Atlanta, an additional $9,000, per year was furnished to maintain and operate a School of Aeronautics.
 It was then recommended that the income from the endowment (about $6,000 per year) be devoted to aeronautical research.